Lessons Learned from Quantitative Exposure Assessments Conducted Globally

 Maharshi has collected and or analyzed 2000+ disinfectant exposure and area air monitoring results in pharmaceutical and other industries.
 He has conducted more than 100 training programs and webinars on industrial hygiene, process safety, laboratory safety, and other related subjects.

-Maharshi is also the recipient of two President’s award from AIHA.
+Maharshi is also the recipient of two President’s awards from AIHA.

 Ankit Sharma is a Certified Industrial Hygienist (CIH) and a Licentiate Faculty of Occupational Hygiene (LFOH) with 10+ years of experience in conducting industrial hygiene and safety assessments at over 150 client sites in 30 plus countries.